openshift/openshift-pep/openshift-pep-006.md

         1. SSH to the child gear and execute `gear activate $deployment_id --child`
     1. Write DEPLOYED to app-deployments/$date_$time/metadata/state
     1. Starting with the oldest deployment, previous deployments are removed until the number of deployments in `app-deployments` <= the value of `keep_deployments` (if necessary)

+### Node API

+This section describes the API for the following foundational actions:

+1. Build: create a deployment from the application's git-repo
+1. Prepare: prepare a deployment for distribution and activation
+1. Distribute: copy a deployment to web gears in an application
+1. Activate: Begin running a deployment on the web gears in an application

+Each workflow phase implements a contract:

+**Build**

+Inputs:

+1.  `deployment_request_id`: use a prior deployment instead of the current repo for the build

+Outputs:

+1. Combined output of all actions as a String (TODO: refactor)

+Effects:

+1. The `dependencies` and `build_dependencies` symlinks are updated to point to the `deployment_request_id`, if it is supplied.
+1.  `update-configuration`, `pre-build`, and `build` control actions are run on the primary cartridge

+Failure Modes:

+1. If `deployment_request_id` is supplied and does not exist, raise an `ArgumentError`.
+1. Restart the application as the gear user if a build failure occurs and `$OPENSHIFT_KEEP_DEPLOYMENTS` is greater than 1.

+**Prepare**

+Prepare a deployment artifact from a deployment request.

+Inputs:

+1.  `deployment_request_id`: datetime of the deployment to prepare
+1.  `file`: an archive file to use in place of a deployment

+Outputs:

+1. Combined output of all actions as a String (TODO: refactor)

+Effects:

+1. A new deployment id is calculated from the deployment request
+1. A symlink is created in the by-id directory for the deployment id
+1. The deployment metadata for the id is updated to point to the new id

+Failure Modes:

+1. If `deployment_request_id` is not supplied, raise an ArgumentError
+1. If a fault occurs after a link is created in the by-id directory, it is unlinked.

+**Distribute**

+Copy a deployment to gears in the application.

+Inputs:

+1. `gears`: the gears to distribute to.
+Optional; defaults to other web framework gears in the application.
+1. `deployment_id`: the ID of the deployment to distribute.

+Outputs:

+    {
+      status: :success # or :failure,
+      results: {
+        #{gear_uuid}: {
+          gear_uuid: #{gear_uuid},
+          status: :success, # or :failure
+          messages: [],
+          errors: []
+        }, …
+      }
+    }

+Failure Modes:

+1. If no deployment ID is supplied, raise an `ArgumentError`.
+1. If distribute to a gear fails, retry up to two times before considering that gear to have failed.
+1. If distributing to any gear fails, the entire operation is a failure, but the platform will continue distributing to other gears in the application.

+**Activate**

+Run a deployment on gears in the application.

+Inputs:

+1.  `gears`: the gears on which to activate a deployment.
+Optional; defaults to other web framework gears in the application.
+1.  `deployment_id`: the ID of the deployment to activate.
+1.  `init`: Run the web cartridge's `post-install` workflow after activating the deployment.
+Optional; defaults to `false`.
+1.  `hot_deploy`: Do not disable the gear in the cluster during activation.
+Controlled by the app's hot deployment setting; defaults to `false`.
+1.  `out`:

+Outputs:

+    {
+      status: :success # or :failure,
+      results: {
+        #{gear_uuid}: {
+          gear_uuid: #{gear_uuid},
+          status: :success, # or :failure
+          messages: [],
+          errors: []
+        }, …
+      }
+    }

+Failure modes:

+1. If no deployment ID is supplied, raise an `ArgumentError`.
+1. If any gear activation fails, the entire operation is a failure, but the platform will continue activating on other gears in the app.
+1. If remote activation of a gear returns a non-zero exit code, generate a failure result for that gear.
+1. If disabling a gear in any proxy fails, activation of that gear is a failure.
+App is now potentially partially disabled across the cluster.
+1. If enabling a gear in any proxy fails, activation of that gear is a failure.
+App is not potentially partially disabled across the cluster.

+**Update Proxy Status**

+Change the status of a gear in the proxies for the app.

+Inputs:

+1.  `action`: action to perform (disable/enable)
+1.  `gear_uuid`: gear to change status for
+1.  `cartridge`: the web proxy cartridge
+1.  `persist`: store the status change in the proxy config file
+1.  `requesting_gear_uuid`: uuid of the gear requesting the status change

+Outputs:

+    {
+      status: :success, # or :failure
+      target_gear_uuid: #{gear_uuid}
+      proxy_results: {
+        #{proxy_gear_uuid}: {
+          proxy_gear_uuid: #{proxy_gear_uuid},
+          status: :success, # or :failure,
+          messages: [], # strings
+          errors: [] # strings
+        }, ...
+      }
+    }

+Failure Modes:

+1. If no valid action is supplied, raise an `ArgumentError`.
+1. If no gear uuid is supplied, raise an `ArgumentError`.
+1. If no cartridge is supplied, and there is no web proxy cartridge, raise an `ArgumentError`.
+1. If updating the status of the gear in any proxy fails, the operation is considered a failure, but the platform will continue updating the status of the gear in other proxies.

 ### Deployment rollback capability
 OpenShift must support an easy way to rollback from one deployment to the previous one.
 To do so, the previous deployment must be preserved.